General

 Flow Coefficient Definition

 When flow goes through a valve or any other restricting device it loses some energy.
-The flow coefficient is a designing factor which relates head drop (Δh) or pressure drop (ΔP) with the flow rate (Q).
+The flow coefficient is a designing factor which relates head drop (Δh) or pressure drop (ΔP) across the valve with the flow rate (Q).

 flow coefficient, flow rate, pressure drop(liquids)